okta/okta-auth-js/README.md

 authClient.authStateManager.updateAuthState();
 ```

-This callback function receives the sdk instance as the first function parameter and [isPending](#authstatemanager) state as the second parameter.
+This callback function receives the sdk instance as the first function parameter and additionalParams object as the second parameter, which includes:

+* [isPending](#authstatemanager): pre-evaluated `authState.isPending` which is passed back from [authStateManager.updateAuthState](#authstatemanagerupdateauthstate).

 ##### `devMode`